How to Grow Citrus

 - Oranges Harwood Late crops from August through to January/February.
 The fruit also stays on the tree without becoming dry.

 - Lemons The Yen Ben lemon variety has replaced the Lisbon as the recommended true lemon.
 If you want a good reliable lemon you can’t beat Meyer Lemon.

 Realistically it will take three to four years before you can expect regular cropping from your citrus trees.
 In those first three to four years, and in particular, the first three, pick off any young fruit before they develop.
 This helps the tree to establish a good strong framework instead of putting its energy into bearing fruit.
 It will last much longer and be much healthier if you do this.

 Feeding and Watering

-Citrus are known as ‘heavy feeders’ and need regular applications of citrus fertiliser.
+Citrus are known as ‘heavy or gross feeders’ and need regular applications of citrus fertiliser.
 Apply Daltons Garden TimeTM Fruit & Citrus Fertiliser just outside the ‘drip line’ of the branches.
 Dig the fertiliser in lightly and water in well so the tree has the best chance of absorbing the nutrients.

 Citrus Feeding Schedule

 February to mid-April Feed with Daltons Garden TimeTM Fruit & Citrus Fertiliser every 4-6 weeks.